 Mobile Medical Van

 Our Mobile Medical Van, the first program of its kind in the nation, connects with the street outreach team each weeknight.
-The van is a national model for providing critical care: medical attention, survival kits, clothes, food, and referrals to in-depth, low-barrier, open-intake services at Bridge, and other agencies.
+The van is a national model for providing critical care: medical attention, survival kits, clothes, food, and referrals to in-depth, low-barrier, open-intake services at Bridge and at other agencies.

 Counseling & Support

 Bridge’s licensed clinical counselors are trained and experienced in working specifically with homeless youth and utilize a variety of counseling methods tailored to each youth, including trauma-informed and positive youth development approaches.
 Counselors “meet youth where they’re at” during their initial intake and set up appointments for follow-up counseling sessions or provide referrals to Bridge’s in-house services or outside agencies.

 These are Bridge’s drop-in centers where homeless youth receive survival aid each day during the week.
 At the Welcome Center, youth can have a hot meal, take a shower, access lockers, and do their laundry.
 At the Transitional Day Program (TDP) youth can participate in life skills workshops, enjoy community meals, and connect with case managers to help them obtain critical documentation papers (identification cards, transcripts, CORI records, etc.).